ivam3/i-Haklab/README.md

 # What is i-Haklab ?

-- i-Haklab Is a hacking laboratory that contains open source tools recommended by Ivam3 with automation hacking commands. i-Haklab use oh my fish insteractive shell, to get help about its use going to >> https://fishshell.com/docs/current/tutorial.html.
+- i-Haklab is a hacking laboratory for Termux that contains open source tools for pentesting, scan/find vulnerabilities, explotation and post-explotation recommended by Ivam3 with automation hacking commands and many guides and tutorials to learn use it. i-Haklab use oh my fish insteractive shell, to get help about its use going to >> https://fishshell.com/docs/current/tutorial.html.

 # Process during installation

 i-Haklab will ......
 - check if your android device has some root, if so, it will install the sudo command.
-- check if termux has permission to access the external memory, thus, in there it will create a directory called homeroot and there will install the tools and/or frameworks. otherwise they will be installed in the directory /data/data/com.termux/files/home.
-By the way, in case of Termux is installed in a second partition of your external memory those will be in /data/sdext2/data/com.termux/files/home.
+- check if termux has permission to access the external memory, thus, in there it will create a directory called 'tools' and there will install the tools and/or frameworks. otherwise they will be installed in the directory /data/data/com.termux/files/usr/share/tools.
+By the way, in case of Termux is installed in a second partition of your external memory those will be in /data/sdext2/data/com.termux/files/use/share/tools.
-- i-Haklab has more than 80 tools of which only the main ones are installed (15) with a total weight of 1.9GB. -DoS-A-Tool -ExiF -Binchecker -Blackbox -Crunch -VPN -Tmux-viewer -Evilurl -Translate -Metasploit -EMBED -Java -Hydra -Nmap -H8mail So, you can see the list of all tools available under the command:
+- i-Haklab has more than 80 tools of which only the main ones are installed (15) with a total weight of 1.9GB. -DoS-A-Tool -ExiF -Binchecker -Blackbox -Crunch -VPN -Tmate -Evilurl -Translate -Metasploit -EMBED -Java -Hydra -Nmap -H8mail So, you can see the list of all tools available under the command:

         ]> i-Haklab list